-Management has determined that exploration and evaluation costs incurred during the years have future economic benefits and are economically recoverable.
+Management has determined that exploration and evaluation costs incurred have future economic benefits and are economically recoverable.
 In making this judgement, management has assessed various sources of information including, but not limited to, the geologic and metallurgic information, operating management expertise and existing permits.
 See Note 4 for details of capitalized exploration and evaluation costs.